pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 > **Note:**
 >
-> If you set `create_tidb_cluster_release` to `false` on a cluster that has been deployed, the installed TiDB cluster will be deleted, and the corresponding TiDB cluster object will also be deleted.
+> If you set `create_tidb_cluster_release` to `false` in a cluster that has been deployed, the installed TiDB cluster will be deleted, and the corresponding TiDB cluster object will also be deleted.

 ## Destroy clusters